Fabio Capello: Early years

 As a guest of the SFA, Capello began coaching on a three-week visit to Scotland.
 He worked with Craig Brown and Andy Roxburgh in the early 1980s.
 Capello coached training sessions with Clyde at Shawfield in Glasgow and took charge of the Scotland youth team training in Paisley.

 Before going into management, Capello spent the early 1980s coaching the Milan youth teams.
 Bringing through talent such as Paolo Maldini and Alessandro Costacurta, he led the under-19s to numerous youth tournament successes.
 He completed the last of his coaching badges in 1986.
 He was promoted to first team coach in 1987, and worked as Nils Liedholm's assistant.
 His first experience as a head coach was leading Milan in the last six games of the 1986–87 season, replacing Liedholm and achieving UEFA Cup qualifications in a play-off with Sampdoria.
 The following season, however, Silvio Berlusconi hired Arrigo Sacchi as the new Rossoneri manager and Capello stepped aside, but still worked for the club.

 A student at Coverciano, in 1984 he penned a research article entitled "The Zonal Marking System".
 While at Coverciano, Capello acted as general manager for a variety of sports, including baseball, ice hockey, volleyball and rugby union.
-After standing aside as manager, Berlusconi sent him on high-level business courses.
+After standing aside as manager, he was sent by Berlusconi on high-level business courses.